Author: Rathna Nuti, MD

-In August, she was evaluated by another pediatric orthopedist, repeat xrays were normal, and she was treated with formal PT and activity as tolerated without improvement.
+A few months later, she was evaluated by another pediatric orthopedist, repeat xrays were normal, and she was treated with formal PT and activity as tolerated without improvement.
 She was subsequently treated by a chiropractor without improvement who referred her to the sports medicine clinic.
-At the time of presentation, she was also complaining of diffuse, mild, intermittent right ankle pain for the past 6 months that was also worse after activity.
+At the time of presentation, she was also complained of diffuse, mild, intermittent right ankle pain for the past 6 months that was also worse after activity.

 Past medical, surgical, allergy, system review, family and social history were unremarkable.

 General: Healthy, well developed, well nourished female, no distress

 Hips and knees normal with full pain free range of motion.

 Left leg 1 cm shorter with ankle hyperpronation.
 Pes cavus bilaterally with left greater than right.